General Overview and Specs

 Cable Type

-There are multiple categories for Ethernet cables, and each has different specifications for maximum data transmission rate and cable length.
+There are multiple categories of Ethernet cables, and each has different specifications for maximum data transmission rate and cable length.
 For an Ethernet based system, Cat6 or above Gigabit Ethernet cables should be used.
 10 Gigabit Ethernet cables – Cat6a or above — are recommended in conjunction with a 10 Gigabit uplink switch for the connection between the uplink switch and the host PC in order to accommodate for high data traffic.

 Note